nikolly/fiap-tech-challenge/README.md

 2. In this project, there is a folder called diagrams that contains the architecture of the project, where there are two files
     1. Component diagram
     2. Detailed diagram and deployment diagram

+## Environment variables

+You need to create a .env file in the root of the project with the necessary environment variables.
+Use the .env.example file as a template.
+  Note: the values are the same, you don't need to change anything because it is just to simulate this situation.
+    1. cp .env.example .env

 ## API Client